boom4869/SignalProcessing-Final-Project/README.md

 EGBE601/602 Signal Processing Final Project:
-Image processing with segmentation and classification of White Blood Cell image from Microscope
+White Blood Cell Types Classification Using Segmentation, Signal Processing, and Machine Learning

 - Firstly, We segment the image by using SAM model.
 The source code is in "Segmentation.ipynb"